For many people, myself included, losing weight is a difficult task.

 Plus, people are more likely to skip workouts due to lack of sleep, as they feel "too tired" to head to the gym.

-Losing weight is difficult ... challenging ... and flat out hard.
+Losing weight can be difficult ... challenging ... and flat out hard.

 But that does not mean it has to be complicated or crazy.

 Applying some, or all, of the steps above ... can help you improve your fat loss, so you can lose weight ... and keep it off!

-And if you need any help at all ... or have any questions ... we are here to help!
+If you need any help at all ... or have any questions ... we are here for you!